grappler/edd-polylang/readme.txt

 1. Upload 'edd-multilingual' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+Before creating products, you should configure how you want to treat 'edd_download_files' (copy or translate) in WPML -> Translation Managemenet -> Multilingual Content Setup.
+This is because some stores have the same files for all languages while others dont, so you need to configure this manually.

 == Frequently Asked Questions ==